Introduction to the integral of sqrt(1-x^2)

 $I=\frac{1}{2}\sin^{-1}x+\frac{1}{2}x\sqrt{1-x^2}+c$

-Hence we have verified the 1-x^2 square root integral by using the trigonometric substitution method.
+Hence we have verified the integration of under root 1-x^2 by using the trigonometric substitution method.
 The u-substitution method is also another way to evaluate integrals.

 The derivative of a function calculates the rate of change, and integration is the process of finding the antiderivative of a function.
 The integration by parts is a method of solving the integral of two functions combined together.
 Let’s discuss calculating the integral of sqrt(1-x^2) by using integration by parts.

-To integrate the function √1-x^2 using integration by parts, we can use the following formula:
+To integrate square root (1-x^2) using integration by parts, we can use the following formula:

 $I=f(x)\int g(x)dx -\int [f’(x)\int g(x)dx]$